estdenis-clt/-megr2157-portfolio/docs/assignments/A02/index.md

 I did this first symbolically and then came back and did it numerically after I verified the algebra was correct. although it is important to point out I did struggle with figuring out the ratios of lengths in order to properly get the geometry set up for the math.

-img math from fbd
 <img width="1800" height="2264" alt="1000004124" src="https://github.com/user-attachments/assets/d0b00069-9cdf-4423-886c-b1591aa0a968" />

 #b)

-img of cross sectional math
 <img width="3672" height="2430" alt="1000004125" src="https://github.com/user-attachments/assets/87bd2e1a-32d6-44a6-8755-e27158fc1948" />

 After doing all of this, it was now time to solve for the cross-sectional area. and admittedly, I had no idea what I was doing so after consulting a few books and a few friends on how to solve this, I was able to get to work.
 It was at this point that I learned that my cross-sectional area needs to be done at the point in which there is the most applied forces.
 The max force my truss was experiencing was 20.03 kN which was experienced on the members CE and DE.

-**i.**

-img of unknowns for this

 **ii.**

-img of cross section symbol

 It was at this point that I was able to now move on into finding my cross-sectional area by using the equation that allows for the minimum cross-sectional area.
 This primarily used the safety factor times the maximum force over the stress.
 After plugging in these numbers I came back to a minimum cross-sectional area of 0.343 in.

-**iii.**

-img of cross section math

 **iv.**

-img of truss weight

 After that, I then needed to calculate the total weight of the truss.Then came one of my biggest issues being the calculation of all the lengths of the beams.
 Although this does not seem like a complicated task I seem to have made it as it took me a long time to properly find a length that made sense.
 It was at this point I could now calculate the weight of the truss. so using the density of the materials and by calculating the volume I was able to calculate a total mass of 5.76 kg.